MicrosoftDocs/visualstudio-docs/mac/debugging.md

 ## The Debugger

 Visual Studio for Mac uses the Mono Soft Debugger to debug managed (C# or F#) code in all Xamarin applications.
-The Mono Soft debugger is different from regular debuggers in that it is a co-operative debugger that is built into the Mono runtime; the generated code and Mono runtime co-operate with the IDE to provide a debugging experience.
+The Mono Soft debugger is different from regular debuggers in that it is a cooperative debugger that is built into the Mono runtime; the generated code and Mono runtime cooperate with the IDE to provide a debugging experience.
 The Mono runtime exposes the debugging functionality through a wire protocol, which you can read more about [in the Mono documentation](https://www.mono-project.com/docs/advanced/runtime/docs/soft-debugger-wire-format/).

 Hard debuggers, such as [LLDB]( http://lldb.llvm.org/index.html) or [GDB]( https://www.gnu.org/software/gdb/), control a program without the knowledge or cooperation from the debugged program, but can still be useful when debugging Xamarin applications in the event that you need to debug native iOS or Android code.

 For .NET Core and ASP.NET Core applications, Visual Studio for Mac uses the .NET Core debugger.
-This debugger is also a co-operative debugger and works with the .NET runtime.
+This debugger is also a cooperative debugger and works with the .NET runtime.

 ## Using the debugger